Bachelor of Biomedical Science

 Overview

 The infection and immunity major explores development and disease at a cellular level, investigates key concepts of immunity and blood cells, and introduces the world of genomics and proteomics.
-You will gain a sound understanding of the key concepts and techniques underpinning clinically-relevant microorganisms and their control, and through the use of epidemiology and biostatistics, will identify prevalent diseases in relation to specific populations.
+You will gain a sound understanding of the key concepts and techniques underpinning clinically relevant microorganisms and their control, and through the use of epidemiology and biostatistics, you will identify prevalent diseases in relation to specific populations.
 You will also learn current laboratory techniques engaged in molecular diagnostics for the analytical identification of infectious pathogens to develop therapeutic applications.
 Infections and immunity are critical areas of study, especially considering the ongoing challenges posed by infectious diseases worldwide.
 Understanding the intricacies of how infections occur and how the immune system responds is crucial for addressing public health concerns.
 The infection and immunity major can open doors to a variety of career paths.
 You may find opportunities in research institutions, pharmaceutical companies, healthcare organisations, public health agencies, and more.
 The demand for professionals with expertise in infectious diseases and immunity is expected to remain high given the global focus on public health, pandemic preparedness, and ongoing challenges related to infectious diseases.

 Units